Aman2104/Aman2104/README.md

 - 👋 Hi, I’m Aman Kumar
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m Web developer (MERN stack developer) and Android Developer
-- 📫 How to reach me https://www.linkedin.com/in/aman-kumar-8b5074244/
+- 📫 How to reach me [https://www.linkedin.com/in/aman-kumar-8b5074244/](LinkedIn)

 <!---
 Aman2104/Aman2104 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.